vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

   - name: Infoboard template
     url: https://templates.peakboard.com/Company_Information_PDF/en
 ---
 More and more people have been using Peakboard Hub as a file management system.
-And with [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), you can now use Hub files directly in your Peakboard applications, with the new *Hub files data source*---opening the door to wide array of exciting possibilities.
+And with [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), you can now use Hub files directly in your Peakboard applications, with the new *Hub files data source*.
+This opens the door to wide array of exciting possibilities!

 In today's article, we're going to explain how to use the new Hub files data source.
-We'll build a dynamic bulletin board application, where the user can view informational PDFs stored on the Hub, as well as upload their own PDFs.
-The application categorizes the PDFs based on the folders that they're stored in, in the Hub.
-This is just like how bulletin boards in the real world often group the bulletins by category.
+We'll build a dynamic bulletin board application, where the user can view informational PDFs, as well as upload their own PDFs.
+The PDFs are all stored in the Hub, and the folder names tell the Peakboard application what category each PDF belongs to.
+This lets the app organize the PDFs by category, just like how bulletin boards in real life.

 This project is also an official Peakboard template, [which you can downloaded](https://templates.peakboard.com/Company_Information_PDF/en).